AshmitaRoy/aschmut/index.md

 ![time](time2.png)

-### Squishie maxx from Dank Tadpole to her Paul Pew Pew
+### Lots of squishy hugs maxx from bete Dank Tadpole to her Paul Pew Pew
 ![squish](squish.png)

 #### I'm lucky to have known you all these years and I can't imagine not having you as a part of my life.
 ## I love you, more than 3000.
 # All my best, Aschmut.

-Crossword [Crossword_Page?](https://guides.github.com/features/mastering-markdown/).
+<h3 style="background-color:YELLOW"> Shameless Instagram Promotion  </h3>
+Instagram Clout for Proximity Crush : [pc_ig](https://www.instagram.com/prithvi2804/) Instagram Clout for Creator of this Webpage at : [ash_ig](https://www.instagram.com/ashmitaroyal/) Crossword [Crossword_Page?](https://guides.github.com/features/mastering-markdown/).

 ### Support or Contact

-Having trouble with Pages?
-Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.
+Having trouble viewing this webpage?
+Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](ashmitaroy@icloud.com) and we’ll help you sort it out.